-- Professor of Medical Engineering and Science, Massachusetts Institute of Technology
+- Professor of Medical Engineering and Science, and Physics, Massachusetts Institute of Technology

 - Associate Member, Dana-Farber/Harvard Cancer Center